Topological Corner States in Bilayer and Trilayer Systems with Vertically Stacked Topological Heterostructures: Acknowledgement

 \section{Acknowledgement}

-N.I. was supported by the JSPS KAKENHI (Grant No. JP21J40088).
+N.I. was supported by the JSPS KAKENHI (Grant No. JP21J40088) and CREST, JST (Grant 380 No. JPMJCR19T1).
 M.E. was supported by CREST, JST (Grants No. JPMJCR20T2) and by the Grants-in-Aid for Scientific Research from MEXT KAKENHI (Grant No.23H00171).
 Y.O. was supported by the Grants-in-Aid for Scientific Research from MEXT KAKENHI (Grants No.22H01994 and No. 22H00298).
 S.I. was supported by CREST, JST (Grant No. JPMJCR19T1) and the Grants-in-Aid for Scientific Research from MEXT KAKENHI (Grants No 22H00298 and No. 22H01994).